psteinb/hpc-in-a-day/_episodes/02-01-estimate-of-pi.md

 > ~~~~~
 > {: .bash}
 >
-> Use the `line_profile` module to find the hot spot in this program!
+> Find the hotspot of the application.
+>
 > > ## Solution
 > >
 > > ~~~~~